 In the Matter of a Judicial Complaint Under 28 U.S.C. § 351, No. 04-20-90004 (4th Cir.
 C.J.
 Aug.
 12, 2020): A complaint alleged "extraordinary delays" where the subject judge took 44 months to rule on complainant's 2255 motion and took nearly 3 years to dispose of the matter after it had been fully briefed.
 The complaint alleged that the subject judge delayed the proceedings with an improper motive to prejudice the complainant's ability to pursue post-conviction challenges.
-The allegations about the motive for delay were speculative and unsupported, as the only evidence offered was the delay itself and decision of the subject judge that the complainant disagreed with.
-The chief circuit judge conducted a limited inquiry and asked the subject judge to respond to the allegations.
+The allegations about the motive for delay were speculative and unsupported, as the only evidence offered was the delay itself and decision of the subject judge that the subject judge to respond to the allegations.
 The subject judge denied delaying in ruling on the complainant's motions and noted that resolving the motions required significant work, as the orders disposing of them were 120 and 43 pages.
 Accordingly, the allegations were dismissed as merits-related.